8 Tips for Booking Your Wedding Makeup Artist

 Related: Airbrush Makeup Vs. Traditional Makeup Application

-Want to get in touch about your wedding makeup?
-I’d love to hear from you - get in touch!
+Want to check if Iβm available for your wedding date?
+Iβd love to hear from you - get in touch!

 Samantha described her Sails Restaurant wedding in Noosa as elegant, classic and formal so we decided a classic smokey eye and nude lips would be the perfect look for makeup.